Chart Color Schemes

 Infrastructure

-Dover Gardens has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Dover Gardens has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-No infrastructure projects identified by AreaSearch are expected to impact the area.
-Key projects include Marion Cultural Centre Plaza Upgrade, Flagstaff Road Upgrade, Southern Suburbs Residential Policy Code Amendment, and River Torrens to Darlington (T2D) Project.
+No changes can significantly influence a region's performance like alterations to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are anticipated to impact this area.
+Notable projects include Marion Cultural Centre Plaza Upgrade, Flagstaff Road Upgrade, Southern Suburbs Residential Policy Code Amendment, and River Torrens to Darlington (T2D) Project, with the following list detailing those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.